Former Deputy Assistant Secretary for Policy and Economic Development – Indian Affairs

-Gavin Clarkson is serving as the “Deputy Assistant Secretary for Policy and Economic Development – Indian Affairs within the Office of the Assistant Secretary – Indian Affairs.”
+Gavin Clarkson was the “Deputy Assistant Secretary for Policy and Economic Development – Indian Affairs within the Office of the Assistant Secretary – Indian Affairs” from June 11, 2017 until he resigned on November 13, 2017.
 This is a “supervisory position for the Offices of Indian Energy and Economic Development, Indian Gaming, and Self-Governance.”

 Gavin Clarkson is a citizen of the Choctaw Nation of Oklahoma and has a “background in academia focused largely on tribal economic policy and development.”
 He has held numerous professorships at universities and law schools including Rice University, the University of Michigan, University of Houston Law Center, and most recently, New Mexico State University.
 In 2007, Clarkson was appointed a managing director of Native American Capital LLC, which is a “Native American business advisory services firm” that “targets business opportunities throughout Indian Country,” focusing on “infrastructure, real estate, the environment, health care, education, and commerce.”
 Clarkson was also “previously considered for the Special Trustee position at Interior during the early Obama administration.”